IRS Form 6251 Instructions

 Line 2l: Depreciation on assets placed in service after 1986

 • Passive activities.
-Take this adjustment into account on line 2m
+Take this adjustment into account on Line 2m, instead

 • Section 1250 property placed in service after 1998 that isn’t depreciated for the regular tax using the straight line method; and